 STAFF LOTS: All faculty & staff must have a current, valid staff parking permit in designated staff parking lots.
 Temporary staff parking permits may be obtained from Parking Services, Bldg.
 23. Staff permits cannot be used in metered stalls.

 MOTORCYCLES: As long as traffic is not obstructed, students may park in student lots only at the end of parking rows within the lines if not marked NO PARKING without a student permit.
 A motorcycle parked in a parking stall must display a student parking permit.
 A staff permit is required on all motorcycles parked in staff lots.

 DAY USE PARKING PERMITS: Day-use parking permit dispensers have been installed at various areas in student parking lots.
-Day-use parking permits may be purchased from these machines for $3 and are good for the date of purchase only.
-The parking permits will allow people to park their vehicles in any student parking lot and Pay Lot-A. Day-use parking permits are not valid in metered parking or Pay Lot-B.
+Day-use parking permits may be purchased from these machines for $3 and are good for the date of purchase only (No refunds issued for Day Use Permits).
+The parking permits will allow people to park their vehicles in any student parking lot and Pay Lot A or Pay Lot B.